 Mark Zuckerberg Is Back Before Congress For A Second Day Of Testimony

-After five hours of testimony before two Senate committees, Mark Zuckerberg returns to the Capitol for a second day of grilling — this time, before the House.
+After five hours of testimony before two Senate committees, Mark Zuckerberg returned to the Capitol for a second day of grilling — this time, before the House.

 Zuckerberg is taking questions from the House Energy and Commerce Committee.